ManpreetDhillon13/SecForm4Analysis/README.md

 ## Tools used:

-- Python
+- Python 3.9
-- Scrapy framework
+- Scrapy for web scraping
 - Pandas for data analysis
+- Plotly for interactive plots
-- Streamlit for user interface
+- Streamlit for building dashboard

 ## Instructions to Run
 1. set scraping parameters in `params.yml` file